Microbiology (MIC) - Graduate Courses

 BIO/MIC 751 Cr.1

-Reading, oral reports, and discussion on selected topics in biology.
+Reading, oral reports, and discussion on selected topics in biology and microbiology.
 Repeatable for credit - maximum two.
 (Cross-listed with BIO/MIC.)
 Offered Fall, Spring.

 MIC 753 Cr.2